 For reconstructed charged particles not originating from long-lived $\Xi^-$ and $\Lambda$ baryon decays, the impact parameters, which are the distances of closest approach from the reconstructed trajectory perpendicular to and along the $z$ axis with respect to the nominal interaction point, are required to be less than 0.1~cm and 2~cm, respectively, to suppress misreconstructed tracks and beam background.
 Charged particles are identified using the likelihood ${\mathcal L}_i$ for each particle hypothesis $i$ based on the information provided by the relevant sub-detector systems.
 For Belle data, the pion, kaon, and proton particle identification (PID) uses information from the drift chamber, Cherenkov detectors, and the time-of-flight detector~\cite{BellePID1}.
 Information from all subdetectors except the pixel detector is used to determine PID likelihoods for Belle II data.

-The reconstruction and selection of $\xim$ and $\xiz$ candidates are similar to those described in refs.~\cite{omega2018,xic02xi0kk2021,xic02xi0ll2023}.
-The $\Lambda$ candidates are reconstructed via the $\Lambda \to p \pi^-$ decay, where the proton is identified by a PID requirement ${\mathcal L}_p/({\mathcal L}_p+{\mathcal L}_{\pi})>0.2$ and ${\mathcal L}_p/({\mathcal L}_p+{\mathcal L}_K)>0.2$ for Belle and ${\mathcal L}_p/({\mathcal L}_p+{\mathcal L}_e+{\mathcal L}_\mu+{\mathcal L}_\pi+{\mathcal L}_K+{\mathcal L}_d)>0.01$ for Belle II.
+The reconstruction and selection of $\xim$ and $\xiz$ candidates are the same as those in refs.~\cite{omega2018,xic02xi0kk2021,xic02xi0ll2023}, except for the kinematic requirement on candidate $\piz$'s as detailed below.
+The $\Lambda$ candidates are reconstructed via the $\Lambda \to p \pi^-$ decay, where the proton is identified by a PID requirement ${\mathcal L}_p/({\mathcal L}_p+{\mathcal L}_{\pi})>0.2$ and ${\mathcal L}_p/({\mathcal L}_p+{\mathcal L}_K)>0.2$ for Belle and ${\mathcal L}_p/({\mathcal L}_p+{\mathcal L}_e+{\mathcal L}_\mu+{\mathcal L}_\pi+{\mathcal L}_K+{\mathcal L}_d)>0.01$ for Belle II, and no PID requirement is applied to the pions.
 The selection efficiency of the PID requirement and the probability of misidentifying a hadron, depending on the particle species and kinematic properties, are approximately 90\% (94\%) and 1\% (1\%), respectively, at Belle (Belle II) in this case.
 The invariant mass of the reconstructed $\Lambda$ candidate must be within 3.5~MeV/$c^2$, corresponding to approximately two times the mass resolution, $\sigma$, of the known mass~\cite{pdg}.